-Craig Nickel comes to PGC with a vast array of coaching experiences.
 Craig has been an assistant coach at Wilfrid Laurier University and the University of Waterloo and has coached both boys and girls at the high school level.

 Craig’s teams have won numerous league and regional championships, including three medals at the AAAA OFSAA Provincial Championships.
 In addition, Craig’s varsity girls teams at Waterloo Collegiate Institute qualified for 14 straight provincial championships (2001-2015).
 He has also had great success coaching club basketball, where he led OBA teams to gold, silver and bronze medals.